xiento-sys/Xiento-s-Cyberdeck-Retro-Futuristic-Tweaks/README.md

 ### Final Remarks

-There are some clarity fixes that were not listed here, as they were pretty small — _literally_.

 So far, I am very much satisifed with my tweaks already.
 There likely won't be any further updates to this repo since I have made my own theme that is loosely inspired from chocolate-b4r's theme.
 The bitmaps should be compatible with any future version.
 If there is a new element added in a future update, I will make a stylized version of it, and yes, again, to fit the custom theme.

 - yes, I do listen to 320kpbs mp3
 - yes, I have done an A/B/C test from NPR and I **can't** tell shit ~~though, I can hear actual shit that is 128kpbs mp3~~
 - no, I did not convert all my FLAC to MP3.
 I keep everything in FLAC for archiving and convert it to MP3 for DAP use. (_making the switch actually doubled my echo mini's battery life_)
-- check out my nmixx heavy serenade inspired theme!
+- check out my nmixx heavy serenade inspired theme! https://github.com/xiento-sys/Xiento-s-Heavy-Serenade-Theme

 I'll try taking better pictures next time.